richo/snowplow-wiki/Troubleshooting.md

 The problem is if there is a clash between the Ruby gem dependencies specified in the app's `Gemfile.lock` and Ruby gems installed by other apps on your system.
 There is an 'ugly hack' fix, and a long-term solution:

-1. **Ugly hack:** edit the `Gemfile.lock` file and bump the dependency to the version already installed
+1. **'Ugly hack' fix:** edit the `Gemfile.lock` file and bump the dependency to the version already installed
 2. **Long-term solution:** - use [RVM (Ruby Version Manager)] [rvm] with a [project-specific rvmrc file] [rvmrc]

 Documenting the rvmrc-based setup in our setup guide is on our todo-list.